 Top 5 Meal Prep Ideas

-Vegan pizza; cook it at home, slice it up, wrap it in foil, cool, and enjoy on your trip!
+- Vegan pizza; cook it at home, slice it up, wrap it in foil, cool it, and enjoy it on your trip!

-Trail mix with brazil nuts, walnuts, hazelnuts, dark chocolate pieces, sultanas, dried cranberries.
+- Trail mix with Brazil nuts, walnuts, hazelnuts, dark chocolate pieces, sultanas, and dried cranberries.

-Spicy tomato pasta cooled and topped with spinach, chopped red onion, vegan grated cheese, in the cooler!
+- Spicy tomato pasta cooled and topped with spinach, chopped red onion, and vegan grated cheese, in the cooler!

 Chocolatey energy bites made with nutrient-rich foods of your choice such as nuts, seeds, oats, and dates.
 We love to adapt and add our own spin on this No-Bake Brownie Bite recipe for instance you could switch the dates to dried apricots.